jimmoffitt/developer_advocate.blog/metadataEvolution/twtr_evolution.md

 So, before we dig into the Historical PowerTrack and Full-Archive Search product details, let's take a tour of how Twitter, as a product and platform, evolved over time.

 ## Twitter timeline <a id="=twitterTimeline" class="tall">&nbsp;</a>
 Below you will find a select *timeline* of Twitter.
-Most of these Twitter updates in some way fundamental affected either user behavior, Tweet JSON contents, query Operators, or all three.
-Looking at Twitter as a platform, the following events in some way affected the JSON payloads that are used to encode Tweets.
+Most of these Twitter updates in some way fundamentally affected either user behavior, Tweet JSON contents, query Operators, or all three.
+Looking at Twitter as a API platform, the following events in some way affected the JSON payloads that are used to encode Tweets.
 In turn, those JSON details affect how Twitter historical API match on them.

-If you want to dig into those Twitter product details, see our documentation for [Full-Archive Search](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/metadataEvolution/search_timeline.md) and [Historical PowerTrack](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/metadataEvolution/hpt_timeline.md).
+-- If you want to dig into those Twitter product details, see our documentation for [Full-Archive Search](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/metadataEvolution/search_timeline.md) and [Historical PowerTrack](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/metadataEvolution/hpt_timeline.md).

+Note that this timeline list is generally precise and not exhaustive.

 #### 2006
 + October